 Please click here for an interview with John & Ben conducted by Indexical’s Andrew Smith.

 The traces of our history, whether marks on the land, written records, or stories that we tell ourselves, also contain what might have been, what was always there, or what will be there in the future.
-We can only construct, or deconstruct, this movement through time and ultimately where it will lead us.
+We can only construct, or deconstruct, this movement through time and where it will ultimately lead us.

 An early version of Traces was performed at Indexical in Santa Cruz, CA, March 2023.